Pelumichael/GoAutoShop/README.md

 - Listing all product items in the store
 - Sell an item
 - Show a list of sold items and the total price

-This is not a cli or web app, the idea is to see how you can think through the problem solving process using all the knowledge we have gathered in all our lessons.
-It is a challenge to mainly see how you can think as a programmer.
-Your implementation will be reviewed line by line